Golden State Killer eyed in 1978 murders of woman and her 4-year-old son: police

 “Even if the DNA is not a match, the Golden State Killer case is one that gives us hope that if we keep working it, we will one day solve our case,” Simi Valley Police Chief David Livingstone told the station.

-Craig Coley, now 70, was convicted in the killings but released from prison last fall after DNA evidence cleared him.
+Craig Coley, now 70, described in reports as Wicht's ex-boyfriend, was convicted in the killings but released from prison last fall after DNA evidence cleared him.

 The Associated Press contributed to this report.